 Homily for third Sunday of Easter, A28 Apr 2017, by Sermons in

 We are still celebrating the power and glory of the resurrection of Jesus Christ, His victory over sin and death.
-We see the boldness that comes with the resurrection power with the help of the Holy Spirit, it was on Pentecost day as we read in our first reading this morning.
-Peter fearlessly stood before the people of Israel and addressed them, reminding them of how they accused and handed Jesus over to be crucified and how the Father glorified him through his resurrection.
+We see the boldness that comes with the resurrection power with the help of the Holy Spirit; it was on Pentecost day as we read in our first reading this morning.
+Peter fearlessly stood before Israel’s people and addressed them, reminding them of how they accused and handed Jesus over to be crucified and how the Father glorified him through his resurrection.
 This reminder was not a way of judging and condemning the people, but to make them realize their mistakes and repent.
-Peter reminds us in our second reading that the death of Jesus Christ is a sacrifice, it is the ransom paid to set us free from the power of sin and death.
-The death and resurrection of Jesus Christ brought life in abundance, it revealed the glory of God and grant us free access to the Father.
+In our second reading, Peter reminds us that the death of Jesus Christ is a sacrifice; it is the ransom paid to set us free from the power of sin and death.
+The death and resurrection of Jesus Christ brought life in abundance; it revealed the glory of God and granted us free access to the Father.
 That was what happened when Jesus breathed His last on the cross, the thick curtain that separated the people from the Holy of Holies was torn from top to bottom, He made a way where there was no way.
-By His death and resurrection Jesus removed the curtain of sin that separated us from the Father and leads us into a new covenant in His Blood.
+By His death and resurrection, Jesus removed the curtain of sin that separated us from the Father and led us into a new covenant in His Blood.

 That was a wonderful experience; the two disciples were running away from Jerusalem out of frustration, but when they met with the Lord, they went back that very night to the same Jerusalem they were running away from to give testimonies.
-It was no longer night for them, it was no longer late.
+It was no longer night for them; it was no longer late.
 Before they recognized Jesus, it was nearly evening, late to travel.
-But after they recognized the risen Lord, evening became like morning, they traveled back to Jerusalem without fear of been attacked, the glory of the Lord brightened the darkness of their lives.
+But after they realized the risen Lord, the evening became like morning; they traveled back to Jerusalem without fear of been attacked, the glory of the Lord brightened the darkness of their lives.

 So, I ask you this morning; what are those things in your life you feel cannot be helped?
-Do you feel because of the so many disappointments in your life you cannot begin another journey of faith?
-The two disciples of Jesus were disappointed, but the risen Lord turned their disappointment to appointment.
+Do you feel that you cannot begin another journey of faith because of the so many disappointments in your life?
+The two disciples of Jesus were disappointed, but the risen Lord turned their disappointment to an appointment.
 The journey was too late for them, but the risen Lord led them through it.

-The Lord is risen, have you met with him?
-The disciples recognized him at the breaking of bread and we break this same bread every day.
-At Mass we meet with the Lord, we meet with the risen savior who revealed himself to his disciples at the breaking of bread.
-This revelation is till on, he continues to reveal himself at the breaking of the bread and the breaking of his word.
-Let us therefore ask the risen Lord to open our eyes of faith to recognize him at the breaking of bread and also to let His words burn within us.
+The Lord has risen; have you met with him?
+The disciples recognized him at the breaking of bread, and we break this same bread every day.
+At Mass, we meet with the Lord; we meet with the risen savior who revealed himself to his disciples at the breaking of bread.
+This revelation is still on; he continues to show himself at breaking the bread and breaking his word.
+Let us, therefore, ask the risen Lord to open our eyes of faith to recognize him at the breaking of bread and also to let His words burn within us.